eliotwrobson/tqdm/README.md

         tqdm.write(f"Done task {i}")
 ```

-By default, this will print to standard output `sys.stdout`, but you can specify any file-like object using the `file` argument.
+Both methods will print to standard output `sys.stdout` by default, but you can specify any file-like object using the `file` argument.

 ---